MAli-Farooq/Synthetic-PPE/README.md

-#Synthetic PPE Dataset Generation
+# Synthetic PPE Dataset Generation

-This repository contains a synthetic dataset of personal protective equipment (PPE) images generated using advanced diffusion models, including Stable Diffusion 1.5 and Stable Diffusion XL (SDXL).
-The dataset was curated using four distinct sampling methods to ensure diversity and quality: Euler, Euler A, DDIM, and DPM++.
+This repository contains a synthetic dataset of personal protective equipment (PPE) images generated using advanced diffusion models, including **Stable Diffusion 1.5** and **Stable Diffusion XL (SDXL)**.

+## Key Features
+- **Models Used**: Stable Diffusion 1.5 and SDXL.
+- **Sampling Methods**:
+  - Euler
+  - Euler A
+  - DDIM
+  - DPM++

-Our work aims to provide novel synthetic data for research and applications in safety equipment detection, classification, and other related fields.
+Our work aims to provide quality synthetic data for research and applications in safety equipment detection, classification, and other related fields.

+Feel free to explore the dataset and contribute!